-A new study offers hope for the large number of soldiers struggling with or at risk for mental illness.
-Working in conjunction with the United States Army, researchers from Texas A&M University believe a combination of Omega-3 supplementation and staying physically active may help increase the “resiliency” of our returning service members.
+Working in conjunction with the United States Army, researchers from Texas A&M University believe a combination of Omega-3 supplementation and staying physically active may help increase the mental health “resiliency” of our returning service members.

 Building upon previous studies linking fish-derived Omega-3 fats with reduced inflammation and improved mood, researchers worked with a group of soldiers to see what factors impacted their mental well-being (such as transitioning from a physically demanding lifestyle to a more civilian routine).
 They then developed an equation to identify at-risk men and women and help them find ways to feel better.